ArthCodeUA/kpi-labs/README.md

 # The Basics of Programming
-Laboratory works in KPI, written in JS and Java
+Laboratory works in KPI, written in JavaScript, Java, C# and C++.

 ## Semester #1
 Java as a compiled programming language, JavaScript as an interpreted programming language.